kaizen-abhinav/The-BL0G/README.md

 It's a pretty simple and standard blog, and thats pretty much everything in there.

-I used the gatsby cli to make this blog site.

-It uses javascript, CSS and typescript
+It uses Javascript, CSS and typescript

 Hosted on vercel